Saturday, May 14, 2011

 1968: The Rascals recorded "People Got To Be Free".

-1969: Dennis Yost and Wally Eaton of Classics IV were seriously hurt in a car crash near Atlanta, Georgia.
+1969: Lead singer Dennis Yost and bassist Wally Eaton of Classics IV were seriously hurt in a car crash near Atlanta, Georgia.
+Eaton was never able to tour with the group after that.

-1969: Jeanne Franklin and Martin Lamble of Fairport Convention were killed in a car crash in London while returning from a concert in Birmingham.
+1969: Drummer Martin Lamble of Fairport Convention were killed in a car crash in London while returning from a concert in Birmingham.
+Jeanne Franklin, girlfriend of guitarist Richard Thompson, was also killed in the crash.

-1976: Former Yardbirds member Keith Relf was electrocuted by his son's electric guitar at the age of 33.
+1976: Former Yardbirds member Keith Relf was electrocuted by his son's electric guitar at his home in London at the age of 33.

 1977: The Talking Heads performed at the Rock Garden in London.
 Brian Eno was in the audience and eventually became their producer.